deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 kubectl get deckhousereleases
 ```

+{% alert %}
-> Patch releases (e.g., an update from version `1.30.1` to version `1.30.2`) ignore update windows settings and apply as soon as they are available.
+Patch releases (e.g., an update from version `1.30.1` to version `1.30.2`) ignore update windows settings and apply as soon as they are available.
+{% endalert %}

 ### Change the release channel